Methodology Notes for International Degree Data

 Other Countries and Economies

-All years of data for China come from the China Statistical Yearbook of the National Bureau of Statistics of China.
-Data for 2000–14 remain unchanged from Indicators 2018.
-New data were available for 2015, although data on degrees by field were not available for 2016.
-The 2015 data for first degrees were retrieved from Table 21-13, “Number of Regular Students for Normal Courses in HEIs [Higher Education Institutions] by Discipline,” from the 2016 China Statistical Yearbook.
+Degree award data for China for 2000–15 come from the China Statistical Yearbook of the National Bureau of Statistics of China and remain unchanged from Indicators 2020.
+New years of data come from annual tables published by the Ministry of Education.
+Data for first degrees were retrieved from table “Number of Regular Students for Normal Courses in HEIs (Higher Education Institutions) by Discipline” and data for doctorates were retrieved from table “Number of Postgraduate Students by Academic Field (Total).”

-Data for Japan for 2000–14 remain unchanged from Indicators 2018.
+Data for Japan for 2000–13 remain unchanged from previous editions of Indicators.
 These data were retrieved from the Ministry of Education, Culture, Sports, Science and Technology Survey of Education.
-Data for 2015 and 2016 were sourced from OECD.
-The OECD database was not used for prior years because its coverage of higher education for Japan is extremely limited for most years.
-The change in data source from 2014 to 2015 led to a significant drop in the number of degrees in the social and behavioral sciences.
+Data for 2014 and later were sourced from OECD.
+The OECD database was not used for prior years because its coverage of higher education for Japan is limited for earlier years.
+The change in data source from 2013 to 2014 led to a significant drop in the number of degrees in the social and behavioral sciences—and, thus, in overall S&E degrees.